 A Day In Saugatuck Michigan

-West Michigan’s coast is known for it’s sandy beaches, harbor towns, outdoor recreation, culture, history, and so much more.
+Visiting West Michigan’s coast and wondering what to do in Saugatuck?
+We’ve got you covered!
+West Michigan is known for its sandy beaches, harbor towns, outdoor recreation, culture, history, and so much more.
 Saugatuck, Michigan is one small town that has it all.
 Widely known for it’s award winning beaches, and art scene, we spent a summer day in Saugatuck Michigan while staying in Holland.

 Where is Saugatuck Michigan located?

-Nestled on the southwest coast of Michigan’s lower peninsula, is where you will find the cute little town of Saugatuck.
-Located right on Lake Michigan, between Holland and South Haven.
+Nestled on the southwest coast of Michigan’s lower peninsula, is where you will find the cute town of Saugatuck.
+Located right on Lake Michigan, between Holland and South Haven, and about a three hour drive from Detroit.

 Breweries in Saugatuck Michigan